Majorana-mediated thermoelectric transport in multiterminal junctions: Transmission functions and band inversion

 In Fig.~\ref{fig:figure2}(b), we show the EC transmission function $\mathcal{T}_{RL}^{ee}$.
 In both cases, the electronic constant resonant state shows a strong transmission at $\varepsilon \approx \varepsilon_{\mathrm{avg}} + w$ and increasing $w > 0$ leads to a shift of the constant resonant line toward positive energies.
 Pushing these states further to energies $|\varepsilon| > \Delta$ reveals the resonant behavior of the dispersing ABS.
 While there is strong electron transmission for the ABS at negative energy in the $s$-wave case, the $p$-wave configuration shows a dominant electron transmission at positive energies.
 This relative inverse behavior is a strong signature of band inversion in topological $p$-wave superconductors.
-However, the overall behavior in both cases is not fixed to be particle- or hole-like and can be changed by changing the QD energies.
-In the symmetric case $\varepsilon_L = \varepsilon_R$, the inversion point follows the simple condition $w =|\varepsilon_\mathrm{avg}|$, as shown in Sec.~IV of the SM \cite{supplement}.
+However, the overall behavior in both cases is not fixed to be particlelike or holelike and can be changed by changing the QD energies.
+In the symmetric case $\varepsilon_L = \varepsilon_R$, the inversion point follows the simple condition $w = |\varepsilon_\mathrm{avg}|$, as shown in Fig.~\ref{fig:figureS1} in Appendix~\ref{sec:appendixD}.

 For asymmetric values, $\varepsilon_L \neq \varepsilon_R$, the constant energy states hybridize with the dispersing ABS.
-However, as shown in Sec.~IV of the SM \cite{supplement}, the transmission function is then still dominated by a resonant line at energies $\varepsilon \approx \varepsilon_{\mathrm{avg}} + w$.
+However, as shown in Fig.~\ref{fig:figureS2} in Appendix~\ref{sec:appendixD}, the transmission function is then still dominated by a resonant line at energies $\varepsilon \approx \varepsilon_{\mathrm{avg}} + w$.
 This neither changes the qualitative behavior nor our previous discussion.
-Finally, smaller $\Gamma_{\mathrm{CPS}} < \Gamma_S$, as being of relevance in CPS experiments \cite{Hofstetter2009,Herrmann2010,Schindele2012}, will lead to the appearance of a second pair of dispersing ABS, while the formerly constant energy states start to merge with the continuum $|\varepsilon| > \Delta$; see Sec.~IV of the SM \cite{supplement}.
+Finally, smaller $\Gamma_{\mathrm{CPS}} < \Gamma_S$, as being of relevance in CPS experiments \cite{Hofstetter2009,Herrmann2010,Schindele2012}, will lead to the appearance of a second pair of dispersing ABS, while the formerly constant energy states start to merge with the continuum $|\varepsilon| > \Delta$.
 In that sense, this parameter interpolates between double-dot and effective (multilevel) single-dot behavior, the latter defined by $\Gamma_{\mathrm{CPS}} = 0$ [cf.~Fig.~\ref{fig:figure1}(b)].